expo/expo/docs/pages/workflow/glossary-of-terms.md

 ### Sweet API

 The Swift and Kotlin API for writing React Native modules.
 This API is provided by the library `expo-modules-core` which is shipped with the `expo` package.
-[Learn more](/modules/module-api/).
+For more information, see [Module API](/modules/module-api/).

 ### TypeScript

 TypeScript is a strongly typed programming language that builds on JavaScript, giving you better tooling at any scale.
 The Expo SDK is written in TypeScript, we highly recommend using it.
-[Learn more](/guides/typescript/).
+For more information, see our [TypeScript guide](/guides/typescript/).

 ### Updates

 Traditionally, apps for iOS and Android are updated by submitting an updated binary to the App and Play stores.
 Updates allow you to push an update to your app without the overhead of submitting a new release to the stores.
-[Read more in "Publishing"](publishing.md).
+For more information, see our [Publishing](publishing.md) documentation.

 ### VS Code Expo

-The VS Code extension for improving the developer experience of working with Expo config files.
+The VSCode extension for improving the developer experience of working with Expo config files.
 This extension provides autocomplete and intellisense for the [Expo Config](#expo-config), [Store Config](#store-config), [Expo Module Config](#expo-module-config), and [EAS Config](#eas-config).
-[Learn more](https://marketplace.visualstudio.com/items?itemName=byCedric.vscode-expo).
+For more information, see the [VSCode Expo extension](https://marketplace.visualstudio.com/items?itemName=byCedric.vscode-expo).

 ### Watchman